tcmxx/UnityTensorflowKeras/Documents/BasicConcepts.md

 2. CMA-ES[(Covariance Matrix Adaptation - Evolution Strategy)](https://en.wikipedia.org/wiki/CMA-ES)
 	* A genetic algorithm to find the best solution.
+	* We have integrate MA-ES and LM-MA-ES.
     * Can be used with or without ML-Agents.
 3. Training with Supervise Learning
-	* It is called imitation learning in ML-Agents.
+	* It is called behavior cloning in ML-Agents.
 Here it is called supervised learning or mimic(I am too lazy to unify the name). (basically you show the correct action under different circumstances and let the neural network remember it.)
     * The correct action data can be collected from human playing or others, such as CMAES.

 4. Neural Evolution(Need improvements)